Exploring pranayama

 This is a breathwork practice that helps to support relaxation and counter the effects of stress.
 Some benefits of this exercise include:

-- engages the parasympathetic nervous system
+engages the parasympathetic nervous system

-- supports immune function
+supports immune function

-- improves oxygen circulation
+improves oxygen circulation

-- supports cardiovascular and respiratory health
+supports cardiovascular and respiratory health

-- improves healing and recovery
+improves healing and recovery

-- reduces stress and experience of anxiety
+reduces stress and experience of anxiety

 This practice, also known as Kaki breath, helps us to slow the mind and the process of breathing.
-This is predominantly done as a technique to promote relaxation.
+This is predominantly a technique to promote relaxation.
 This can be particularly beneficial after periods of stress or anxiety.
 Its named crows breath because the pursed lips used in this technique imitate the shape of a crows beak.

-Crows breath as a technique helps to break the breath into two focused areas - inhalation and exhalation.
+Crow’s breath as a technique helps to break the breath into two focused areas - inhalation and exhalation.
 The practice increases focus and time on the exhalation helping to slow down the breath giving it a own meditative flow.
 Increased exhalation sends signals to engage the vagus nerve and the parasympathetic nervous sytem increasing a global sensation of relaxation and calm.

 Benefits of crow’s breath include: